bitcoin-sv/spv-wallet-docs/spv-wallet/transactions/README.md

      4. Init new **Transaction** based on **IncomingTransaction**
 2. BeforeCreating Hook will init a sync transaction and will process utxos if transaction is internal
 3. Save **Transaction**
 4. Saving of Transaction will trigger creation of sync transaction in datastore, which will trigger broadcasting and syncronization.
-If paymail was used for a transaction, paymail provider will be notified by `{receiver_paymail_host}/v1/bsvalias/receive-transaction/{alias}@{domain}` endpoint. * In case of bux to bux transaction notifying of provider will trigger receiving an incoming transaction and record transaction will be called one more time.
+If paymail was used for a transaction, paymail provider will be notified by `{receiver_paymail_host}/v1/bsvalias/receive-transaction/{alias}@{domain}` endpoint. * In case of SPV Wallet to SPV Wallet transaction notifying of provider will trigger receiving an incoming transaction and record transaction will be called one more time.
 5. AfterCreated Hook will update balance and will update draft transaction with final transaction data.

 ### Broadcasting

 Broadcasting is a process of sending transaction to the network.
 It can be triggered by `AfterCreated` hook in **SyncTransaction** model or in `BroadcastTransaction` task.
 Broadcasting is done to different providers (several using ARC, or mAPI, but whatsOnChain and NowNodes are using their own api).
-Bux broadcasts transactions in parallel to all providers.
+SPV Wallet broadcasts transactions in parallel to all providers.
 The client is notified of the fastest provider that will respond to the broadcast successfully at exactly the same moment- meaning it doesn't have to wait for responses from the other providers.